Regenerative Textiles Initiative

 A commitment to purpose-driven fashion

-TOTEME is a strategic partner of the Regenerative Textile Initiative, helping bring projects to life through a shared vision of accelerating regenerative material production in the fashion industry.
+TOTEME is a strategic partner of the Regenerative Textiles Initiative, helping bring projects to life through a shared vision of accelerating regenerative material production in the fashion industry.
 In alignment with their ambitious climate goals and commitment to purposeful design, TOTEME is taking steps to support industry impact at the source, starting with cotton and wool.
 By launching the Initiative together, we aim to inspire and onboard more brands looking to make meaningful, science-based contributions to a better textile future.

-Featured projects
+Portfolio projects

 Find out more about the projects in the portfolio